PlanterApp/planter_blog/content/posts/why_grow_herbs/index.md

 ### Culinary vs. Medicinal Herbs

 You already know that we use culinary herbs, like rosemary, to add flavor to food.
-And you probably know some herbs that are used as supplements, such as ginkgo biloba.
+And you probably know some herbs that are used as supplements, such as Ginkgo biloba.
 But people are often surprised to find out that a lot of the herbs sitting in their spice cabinet have a long history of use in traditional medicine!
 Thyme is an herb that is considered both culinary and medicinal.
 Echinacea, on the other hand, is not quite as tasty and is usually only used for enhancing health.
 Some herbs are also too strong to use more than just a little bit at a time.

 ### The Benefits of Having an Herbal Garden